CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_10X_prep.md

 ## Documentation

-The [InDrop platform from 1CellBio](https://1cell-bio.com/indrop/) can isolate and barcode single cells using a completely open and 'hackable' technology platform.
+We use the [InDrop platform from 1CellBio](https://1cell-bio.com/indrop/) to isolate and barcode single cells.
 This technology was initialy described in [this 2015 Cell paper](https://www.cell.com/cell/abstract/S0092-8674(15)00500-0).
-The steps on this page are derived from 1CellBio's [protocol for encapsulating single cells](https://1cell-bio.com/wp-content/uploads/2018/05/inDrop-Single-Cell-Encapsulation-and-Rever-se-Transcription-Protocol-Version-2.2-.pdf).
+The steps on this page are derived from 1CellBio's [protocol for encapsulating single cells](https://1cell-bio.com/wp-content/uploads/2018/05/inDrop-Single-Cell-Encapsulation-and-Rever-se-Transcription-Protocol-Version-2.2-.pdf)

 ## What you'll need

-{% include important.html content="The following items are included in the InDrop kit" %}
+{% include important.html content="The following items are included in the 10X kit" %}

-* Barcoded Hydrogel Microspheres - 500,000 beads provided in 500ul (4C)
-* 1.3x RT Premix (-20C)
-* 2x Gel Concentration buffer (-20C)
+* adfsadf
+* asdfasdf
-* Wash buffer (RT)
+* asdfasdf
-* OptiPrep - density matching agent (RT)
-* Demulsifying agent - for breaking droplets (RT)
-* Separate assemblies for loading beads, oil, cells and RT mix

 {% include important.html content="The following items are __not included__ and may need to be purchased by the individual user."%}